 Konstantina Krikzoni (b.
 1987, Chalkidiki, Greece) lives and works in London.
 She holds an MA in Painting from the Royal College of Art, London.

-Krikzoni has exhibited internationally in solo and group exhibitions, including Warriors at Jarvis Art, New York (2026, solo); Armatura at L'Appartement Gallery, Geneva (2026, solo); Eruption at Jarvis Art, New York (2026, group), curated by Max Werner; Nymphidia at Victoria Miro Projects (2024, solo); and Continuum at Frieze No.9 Cork Street, London (2023, two-person), as well as Chamber at Newchild Gallery, Antwerp (2023, solo).
-She has undertaken residencies at Palazzo Monti, Brescia (2023), culminating in Shipping Address, and at the Philippe and Marion Lambert Residency in Crete (2024).
+Krikzoni has exhibited internationally in solo and group exhibitions, including Jarvis Art (New York, USA, 2026, solo); L’Appartement Gallery (Geneva, Switzerland, 2026, solo); Jarvis Art (New York, USA, 2026, group), curated by Max Werner; Victoria Miro Projects (London, United Kingdom, 2024, solo); Frieze No.9 Cork Street (London, United Kingdom, 2023, two-person); and Newchild Gallery (Antwerp, Belgium, 2023, solo).
+She undertook a residency at Palazzo Monti (Brescia, Italy) in 2023, which culminated in the exhibition Shipping Address, and participated in the Philippe and Marion Lambert Residency (Crete, Greece) in 2024.
 Her distinctions include the Stavros Niarchos Foundation Artist Fellowship (ARTWORKS, 2021) and the NEON Scholarship (2020–22).
-Her work is held in private and institutional collections including the Yageo Foundation, Taipei, and the Xiao Museum of Contemporary Art, Rizhao.
+Her work is held in private and institutional collections including the Yageo Foundation (Taipei, Taiwan) and the Xiao Museum of Contemporary Art (Rizhao, China).